Glyndebourne: The present theatre

 By the late 1980s the theatre's expansion, which had proceeded in a somewhat piecemeal fashion, included an agglomeration of outbuildings which housed restaurants, dressing rooms, storage and other facilities.
-It became clear to George Christie that a completely new theatre - and not just an enlargement of the old one - was necessary.
+It became clear to George Christie that a completely new theatre – and not just an enlargement of the old one – was necessary.
 Having chosen the architects Michael and Patty Hopkins of Hopkins Architects in a design competition, Christie announced in 1990 that a new theatre, capable of seating 1,200 people, would be constructed in 1992.

-The old theatre hosted its last festival in 1992, and construction of a brand-new 1,200-seat theatre was under way.
+The old theatre hosted its last festival in 1992, and construction of a brand-new theatre began.
 It was completed at a cost of £34 million, 90 per cent of which was raised through donations, which gave the donors control of 28% of the seats.
-The inaugural performance in the new theatre on 28 May 1994, given sixty years to the day after the old theatre's first performance, was Le nozze di Figaro.
+The inaugural performance in the new theatre on 28 May 1994, given 60 years to the day after the old theatre's first performance, was Le nozze di Figaro.